edgelesssys/constellation/docs/versioned_docs/version-2.0/getting-started/first-steps.md

     :::tip

-    On Azure, you may need to wait 15+ min. at this point for role assignments to propagate.
+    On Azure, you may need to wait 15+ minutes at this point for role assignments to propagate.

     :::